How to uplift non-maximal gauged supergravities

 This decomposition is unique up to conjugation and defines a group $H_S \subset G_S$ isomorphic to a subgroup of $H$.
 This property will prove useful when working out examples.
 If furthermore we assume $G_g$ to be compact, one can show that we can choose a representative $E^\flat$ which is constant on $G_g$-orbits.
 Proofs can be found in appendix \ref{app:EflatConstraints}.

 We note that it is often easier to characterise the set $\mathcal{E}_{\text{comp}}$ than the set $E^\mathcal{E}_{\text{comp}}$.
 Importantly, if $\mathcal{E}_{\text{comp}}$ is empty, there is no uplift with the specific choice of local model $\Mloc$ and principal stratum $H$.
-We also remark that the existence of a solution to the section constraints and their type (IIB/M-theory) depends on the choice of principal stabiliser $H$ and not on $G_g$.
-Furthermore, for each choice of solution to the section constraints there exists at most one type of principal orbit type $H$ and one group $H_S$.
+We also remark that the existence of a solution to the section constraint and their type (IIB/M-theory) depends on the choice of principal stabiliser $H$ and not on $G_g$.
+Furthermore, for each choice of solution to the section constraint there exists at most one type of principal orbit type $H$ and one group $H_S$.

-In conclusion, we have reduced the space of possible generalised frames to frames in \eqref{eq:EcompSimp}, constant on $G_g$ orbit (i.e. which only depend on the coordinates on the base) and $H_\mathcal{E}$-invariants.
-The sections associated to this frame are, by construction, equivariants and satisfy the compatibility conditions.
-The torsion constraint then reduces to
+In conclusion, we have reduced the space of possible generalised frames to frames in \eqref{eq:EcompSimp}, constant on $G_g$-orbit (i.e. which only depend on the coordinates on the base) and $H_\mathcal{E}$-invariants.
+The sections associated to such frames are, by construction, equivariant and satisfy the compatibility conditions.
+Finally, the torsion constraint reduces to

 where $d$ denotes the exterior derivative (or its $\smallstar$-dual) acting on the $p$-form (or on vector densities) obtained by splitting the generalised vectors in poly-forms.
-Factoring out $L$ and $\mathring{e}$ these equations reduce to a PDE on $B$ only.
+Factoring out $L$ and $\mathring{e}$ these equations reduce to PDEs on $B$ only.